 After return from the Vickers works HS4000 went back to work on the Mansfield - Whitemoor mineral trains.

 In June 1971 the locomotive visited the Vickers Armstrong works at Barrow for engine removal and overhaul.
 Upon release from Vickers it returned to Shirebrook for more Mansfield - Whitemoor freight workings.
 It's continued stay on BR was brief for the locomotive was sold to the USSR railways.
-After attention at Crewe Works, it was removed to Cardiff Docks and shipped to Leningrad on July 8th 1971.
+After attention at Crewe Works, it was removed to Cardiff Docks and shipped to Leningrad by the MV Krasnokansk on July 8th 1971 (or also reported as June 8th - 11th 1971).
 The locomotive was purchased for £127,000.
 The original asking price was £205,820.00 but presumably since no one else was interested in the locomotive the Russians were able to bargain the price downwards.

 At some point the power unit was removed from the locomotive and set up in a workshop to allow further tests, of a static nature, to be carried out.
 The locomotive shell remained intact and was ballasted with concrete, presumably for use as a dead-load vehicle.
 By the early 1980's it is reported that the locomotive body was suffering severely from corrosion, though it is reported as remaining in service at least until 1986.
 The remains of Kestrel were scrapped at the Kolomna locomotive workshops during 1993.